keesiemeijer/meta-date-archive/readme.md

 It finds posts with overlapping start and end dates.
 For example if you're on a date archive for the month of may (`example.com/2015/05`) it displays posts that have the custom field values:

- * start date in may and an end date in may.
+ * start date in may and end date in may.
- * start date in may and an end date after may.
+ * start date in may and end date after may.
- * start date before may and an end date in may.
+ * start date before may and end date in may.
- * start date before may and an end date after may.
+ * start date before may and end date after may.

 The format for the start and end date custom field values is `YYYYMMDD` (Year Month Day).
 Example 20150521.

-**Note**: If you only give the end date custom field to a post the plugin assumes the start date is on the same date.
+**Note**: If you only provide the end date custom field when saving a post the plugin automatically saves the start date custom field with the same value as the end date.

 ## Registering the start and end date custom field keys
 The start and end date custom field keys are by default `meta_start_date` and `meta_end_date`.